Twinn-github09/GenAI-hackathon/README.md

 ## Project Overview
-Neaya Sethu is an AI-powered legal advisory chatbot that provides tailored legal advice.
+Nyaya Sethu is an AI-powered legal advisory chatbot that provides tailored legal advice.
 Users can:
 Upload documents for analysis to extract relevant legal insights.
 Upload images to identify issues and recommend legal solutions.